talex5/build-scheduler/README.md

 ```
 dune exec -- ocluster-admin \
-  pause ./capnp-secrets/admin.cap linux-x86_64 my-host
+  pause-worker ./capnp-secrets/admin.cap linux-x86_64 my-host
 ```

 A paused worker will not be assigned any more items until it is unpaused, but it will continue with any jobs it is already running.
-Use `unpause` to resume it.
+Use `unpause-worker` to resume it.
+Note that if a worker disconnects and reconnects, it will reconnect unpaused.

 To update all workers in a pool: